 How do Dental Implants Work?

 Thanks to advances dental technology, dental implant secured restorations are very close to looking, feeling, and functioning like natural teeth.
-An implant is actually a bio-compatible titanium post that is surgically placed in the jawbone and is used to anchor a dental restoration.
+An implant is actually a bio-compatible titanium post that your dentist will surgically place in the jawbone and use to anchor a dental restoration.

 The process to have your teeth replaced with implants should take between five to eight months and will require several appointments.
 The placement of the implant into the jawbone involves minimally invasive surgery.
-It will be left to heal for about three to six months.
+It will take about three to six months to heal.
 During this time the implant will fuse with the surrounding bone creating a strong anchor for the replacement teeth.

 The Pros and Cons of Dental Implants